Why RLC is a Specialist Recruitment Agency?

 The key to our success is no secret: in a word, it’s Specialisation.

-Companies with significant Engineering, Manufacturing, or Supply Chain operations in Thailand know that RLC consistently finds the most talented and motivated candidates for positions that require a high degree of technical expertise: from high-potential engineers to CXOs, and everything in-between.
-The Automotive, Aerospace, Electronics, Food/Agribusiness and CG/Pharmaceutical industries have been our bread-and-butter for the past decade.
+Companies with significant Engineering, Manufacturing, or Supply Chain operations in Thailand know that RLC, as a Specialist Recruitment Agency, consistently finds the most talented and motivated candidates for positions that require a high degree of technical expertise: from high-potential engineers to CXOs, and everything in-between.
+The Automotive, Aerospace, Electronics, Food/Agribusiness, and CG/Pharmaceutical industries have been our bread-and-butter for the past decade.

 Why do we remain so laser-focused on our technical niche?